-Following their bicycle rides around the Essex countryside in 1930 Eric Ravilious and Edward Bawden commenced renting half of Brick House, Great Bardfield in June 1931, Charlotte Bawden’s parents subsequently buying the house for them in 1932 for £500.
+Following their bicycle rides around the Essex countryside in 1930 Eric Ravilious and Edward Bawden commenced renting half of Brick House, Great Bardfield in June 1931, Edward Bawden’s parents subsequently buying the house for them in 1932 for £500.

 John Aldridge arrived in Great Bardfield in 1933 moving into Place House along with his partner Lucie Brown (nee Saunders) a rug and fabric designer and artist friend the bi-sexual Basil Taylor, plus cats!